KloppmannMH/MIK_HerringLarvae/README.md

 # MIK_HerringLarvae
 MIK survey related project
-Contains anything about the MIK survey: Calculation of the index for HAWG, data quality checks,
+Contains anything about the MIK survey: R-Scripts for Calculation of the index for HAWG, data quality checks